heyJonBray/based-button/docs/spec.md

 ## 1. Executive Summary

 Based Button is an onchain, last-deposit-wins game.
 Each play costs a fixed amount (default: 1 USDC).
-A portion of each play feeds the pot (e.g., 90%), and the rest goes to the dev/treasury (10–20%).
+A portion of each play feeds the pot (e.g., 90%), and the rest accrues to the dev fee vault (generally 10–20%).
 Each play resets the timer; if no one plays before the deadline, the last player wins the pot.
-The system is round-based, supports multiple tokens, bonding curves, optional retroactive rewards, and sponsor vault prizes.
+The system is round-based and Hub-driven so sequential rounds can be launched per token as soon as the prior round is finalized.
+Advanced mechanics like bonding curves, retro rewards, and sponsor vault prizes are tracked as post-MVP enhancements.

 ## 2. Terminology